 For instance: I live in Hawaii.
 I watch many people from the mainland move here and not respect the new baseline of Hawaii.
 So many people bring the old baseline of their old life here and continue to try to live here as if it were the mainland.
-This difference of baseline causes much conflict.
-Many behaviors that would work in the person’s old life, are simply destructive and disrespectful when applied to living here in Hawaii.
+This difference in baseline causes much conflict.
+Many behaviors that would work in a person’s old life are simply destructive and disrespectful when applied to live here in Hawaii.

 What is Your Baseline?

 Essence represents a person’s core nature.
-Baseline is how a person decides to live against their essence.
+Our baseline is how a person decides to live against their essence.

 Baseline represents how a person sees and acts to their perceived essence in life.

-People always make the mistake to think they truly know their essence.
+People always make a mistake to think they truly know their essence.
 Strangely, many people act out stories and beliefs that go against their essence.
-So in fact: many people are living with a baseline that goes against their essence and then undercuts their life.
+So, in fact: many people are living with a baseline that goes against their essence and then undercuts their life.